886 civilians killed, wounded or kidnapped in Mali: UN | www.lokmattimes.com

 886 civilians killed, wounded or kidnapped in Mali: UN

-Of the victims, 40 are children and 65 are women, the MINUSMA said.
+Of the victims, 40 are children and 65 are women, Xinhua news agency quoted the UN Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA) as saying.

-According to the document, the number of violence-affected civilians decreased slightly by 7 per cent from the first half of last year.
+According to the document, the number of violence-affected civil decreased slightly by 7 per cent from the first half of last year.

 Human rights abuses that were attributable to groups, such as the Group for the Support of Islam and Muslims, have increased by 21 per cent from the previous period.